vivek-023/Quiz-App/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-👉 Try it live now: https://quizmaster-vivek.netlify.app/quiz
+👉 Try it live now: quizmaster-vivek.netlify.app